Computers & Laptops

 The Good: Rhythm feature is a nice touch.

-Adding in the other genres makes the game have no direction or point.
+The Bad: Adding in the other genres makes the game have no direction or point.
 Characters are not that kid friendly looking.